 -Don’t trivialise this Illy!
 It is not about heroism but about people dying.
 Real families dying horribly.-

 -I know.
 Look Jack, I’m sorry, it is awful, I’ve seen it myself and I’ve had time to recover from the shock.
 But listen.
 That village, those people, they are lost, but there are hundreds, thousands more that you may be able to save.
 Flying in on your own won’t save many, it’s a big enough invasion that several attacks could happen at once.
 And there is risk to you personally.
 So think of the biggest difference you can make, think of the complacency of the rulers of those townspeople, why haven’t they sent out troops or called the people back behind their walls?
 Why aren’t they out watching, why no planning and preparation?
-If you can mobilise this nation, feed them information about movements, remove whatever is stopping them from reacting, then you can save many, many more people than were in that little village.
-And they will learn lessons for the future hopefully.-
+If you can mobilise this nation, feed them information about movements, remove whatever threat or coercion that is stopping them from reacting, then you can save many, many more people than were in that little village.
+And they will learn lessons for the future.-

 -Ok Illy, you’re right, I’ll stop and think.
 But when did we cop out of caring?
 If it was up to me I would send in the military to stop an invasion like this, use force unashamedly to save so many lives!-

 -Yes but that would also take many lives.-